 Items deemed to be high risk for theft or mutilation will be placed on permanent reserve.

-Items will be deselected according to the guidelines in the General Collection Development policy.
-To discourage theft and resale, discarded feature films and music cds will not be sold to the general public but will be disposed of.
+Items will be deselected according to the guidelines in the General Collection Development Protocol.
+De-selected items will be sent to surplus.

 - Newspapers—because of lack of storage space and the availability of electronic newspaper databases, back issues are not stored past one or two months.